Voting Record — David Maclean MP, Penrith and The Border (10394)

 Commons12 Jul 2006UK-US Extradition Treaty tellnoaye Rebel Teller

-14 Jun 2006Became a member of the Statutory Instruments (Joint Committee)
+14 Jun 2006Became Member, Statutory Instruments (Joint Committee)

 Commons14 Mar 2006Animal Welfare Bill — New Clause "8" — Docking of dogs' tails minorityaye Rebel